-Last month the folks at Dimension pictures gave us HELLRAISER: JUDGEMENT so it should come as no surprise that they’re following it up with another installment in another well past its prime franchise, CHILDREN OF THE CORN: RUNAWAY.
+Last month, the folks at Dimension pictures gave us HELLRAISER: JUDGEMENT.
+So it should come as no surprise that they’re following it up with another instalment in another well past its prime franchise, CHILDREN OF THE CORN: RUNAWAY.
 Is the ninth try the charm for turning this saga around?

-There’s an interesting idea here, Ruth having to deal with what she did as a child while avoiding the same thing happening to her son.
-Sadly the makers of CHILDREN OF THE CORN: RUNAWAY aren’t up to developing it.
-Writer Joel Soisson wrote the script for TRICK OR TREAT back in 1986 but since then his writing credits are mostly direct to video sequels like HELLRAISER: HELLWORLD, CHILDREN OF THE CORN: GENESIS and PULSE 2 and 3.
+There’s an interesting idea here.
+Ruth having to deal with what she did as a child while avoiding the same thing happening to her son.
+Sadly, the makers of CHILDREN OF THE CORN: RUNAWAY aren’t up to developing it.
+Writer Joel Soisson wrote the script for TRICK OR TREAT back in 1986.
+But since then his writing credits are mostly direct to video sequels.
+Films like HELLRAISER: HELLWORLD, CHILDREN OF THE CORN: GENESIS and PULSE 2 and 3.
 He delivers a story that’s never sure if it’s a horror film or a drama about a woman having a breakdown.

 CHILDREN OF THE CORN: RUNAWAY is available from Dimension Films and Lionsgate March 13, 2018.